aerogear/aerogear-digger/docker/README.md

 Please note that the images published to Docker Hub: <https://hub.docker.com/r/aerogear/>

-From a user's point of view, you don't need to do anything here in order to build apps using AeroGear Digger.

-Unless you need to change the Jenkins Docker images, you don't need to do any of the things required here.

 ## AeroGear Digger Jenkins Master OpenShift Docker image

 This is the source for image in Docker Hub: <https://hub.docker.com/r/aerogear/jenkins-1-centos7/>

-Unless you need to change the Jenkins Docker image, you don't need to do any of the things required here.

-From a user's point of view, you don't need to do anything here in order to build apps using AeroGear Digger.

 ### Why another image?